Georgina Starr: Life and work

 It is an audio collection featuring over 80 vinyl records with handmade cover artwork, posters, inserts and booklets.

 The monograph I am a Record was published in 2010 by Le Confort Moderne.
 A large retrospective exhibition of Starr's work entitled "Hello.
 Come here.
 I want you." was held in France at Frac Franche-Comté in 2017 presenting earlier works alongside newly commissioned installations.
+Starr's film "Quarantaine" was commissioned by Film Video Umbrella London, Glasgow International, Hunterian Gallery, Leeds Art Gallery & The Art Fund in 2020.
+The film was nominated for the Jarman Award in 2021.
+Her first novel, "The Discreet Dash" was published by JOAN Publishing in 2025.